matomo-org/developer-documentation/README.md

 As soon as something on a guide changes for Piwik 3, we should copy that article into docs/2.x and afterwards make adjustments on the content for Piwik 3.

+If a guide will be removed for a newer Piwik version and does not exist in the latest Piwik version anymore we should setup a redirect in `app/helpers/Redirects.php` eg to redirect `/guides/pages` to `/2.x/guides/pages`.
+This can be optional as the 404 Error page would suggest to open that page.

 ### When does an article need to be copied into a versioned docs folder?

 * When an article references a resource / URL that is not available for another Piwik version.
 For example an article links